tanyjnaaman/NUS-module-automations/README.md

 We were expected to perform calculations with these tests by hand using statistical tables, but excel, or R were allowed.
 We were not allowed to use Python.
 So, for the statistical tests, I implemented all of them with R's default library, but used RSymPy to automate symbolic calculations.

 ## Set up

 For easy annotation I wrote these scripts with Jupyter notebooks, which you will need.
 They are written in Python and use a mix of modules, such as numpy, matplotlib, sklearn, etc. All of these come with the [Anaconda Package](https://www.anaconda.com/), and I recommend you install it for ease of use.
 Use Jupyter Notebook in the Anaconda Navigator to open them.

+## What's next

+Some of the code here were written in a rush, so they can be a little scrappy.
+Sorry about that.
+I'll clean them up at some point.